 Emma Fryer, Associate Director, Data Centers, techUK spoke extensively with Data Economy regarding some of the points the documentary made that raised questions.

 “The programme made the important point that we need to become more responsible digital citizens,” said Fryer.
 “Not everyone understands that our internet society is enabled by physical infrastructure that has an impact beyond our own devices and the freemium and advertorial business models that tend to predominate send no signal to the consumer of the carbon and energy impact of their online activity.
 We have stated that it is important that people understand how the internet works and that we do have an impact beyond charging our phones and laptops.”

 She added that Google is the world’s largest purchaser of renewable power, meeting its requirements through power purchase agreements; direct contracts with renewable generators that create additional utility-scale renewable capacity.

-Fredrik Jansson, Strategy Director at DigiPlex told Data Economy that: “There is of course more to life than Northern Virginia, Europe in general and the Nordic region, in particular, has seen dramatic growth in data centre investment and construction as (mainly US-based) hyperscalers choose to locate data centres here.
+Fredrik Jansson, Strategy Director at DigiPlex told Data Economy that: “There is of course more to life than Northern Virginia, Europe in general and the Nordic region, in particular, has seen dramatic growth in data center investment and construction as (mainly US-based) hyperscalers choose to locate data centers here.
 One of the key drivers of this interest is the sustainability credentials of the region.
 It’s about more than the cold climate (as the BBC suggests) although this is important."

 “The use of 100% renewable energy is hugely attractive to those global brands that have committed to zero carbon, and it is in plentiful supply in the Nordic region (unlike Virginia it seems).
-This, plus the close connectivity to growing markets across Europe, and the presence of a skilled and experienced workforce to build and manage data centres, mean the gravity of the internet is shifting to more sustainable locations.”
+This, plus the close connectivity to growing markets across Europe, and the presence of a skilled and experienced workforce to build and manage data centers, mean the gravity of the internet is shifting to more sustainable locations.”